helloskyy-io/Skyy-Command/README.md

 # Assuming you have Nvidia cards
 # Install xorg
 sudo apt-get install xorg

-# check that nvidia-settings are installed (should say already installed)
+# install nvidia settings
-sudo apt-get install nvidia-driver-550 nvidia-settings
+sudo apt install nvidia-settings

 # manually start xserver to run in background and log to file (doesnt automatically start without a display)
 sudo bash -c "Xorg :0 > /var/log/Xorg.0.log 2>&1 &"

 # verify xserver is running
 ps -e | grep X

 # set up a virtual display since this is a server install there is no dispalay by default
 # if this command hangs just control+c out of it!
 DISPLAY=:0 XAUTHORITY=/run/user/$(id -u)/gdm/Xauthority nvidia-settings
 DISPLAY=:0 XAUTHORITY=/run/user/$(id -u)/gdm/Xauthority nvidia-settings & disown
 nohup DISPLAY=:0 XAUTHORITY=/run/user/$(id -u)/gdm/Xauthority nvidia-settings > /dev/null 2>&1 &

 # add cool bits to nvidia-settings (check to see if you have an xorg.conf file, mine didnt appear initially)
 sudo nvidia-xconfig --cool-bits=4

 # verify in config
 sudo nano /etc/X11/xorg.conf

 # should look similar to this (it might say file doesnt exist, and its creating it now)
 Section "Device"
     Identifier     "Device0"